Switch location / audience type

 • Pension contributions for adults or minors

-• Building up ISA or JISA subscriptions, or
+• Building up ISA or JISA subscriptions

 • Sending the family on regular holidays every year.

-If family or other beneficiaries wish to claim the gifting exemption, it will need to be claimed by the executors after the death of the donor and it must be shown that the gifting meets three conditions:
+If family or other beneficiaries wish to claim the gifting exemption, it will need to be claimed by the executors after the death of the donor, and it must be shown that the gifting meets three conditions:

 • There is clear evidence of an intention to make regular gifts out of normal expenditure

-• The gift was made out of net income and not a transfer of capital assets; common sources are employment, rent from property, pension income, interest and dividends
+• The gift was made out of net income and not a transfer of capital assets; common sources are employment, rent from property, pension income, interest, and dividends

 • The donor must be left with enough income to maintain their current standard of living, so they don't need to resort to capital to meet their needs.